Buyer's Guide to Choosing a Stair Runner Carpet

 Cons: Can attract oil based stains.

-1. Stair Runners: Since most staircases have wooden treads, the most common stair carpeting choice is a stair runner.
-Stair runners are decorative strips of carpet which run down the middle of staircases leaving an area of exposed wood, called the reveal, on either side of the carpet.
+Stair Runners: Since most staircases have wooden treads, the most common stair carpeting choice is a stair runner.
+Stair runners are decorative strips of carpet which run down the middle of staircases leaving an area of exposed wood, called the reveal, on either side of the carpet runner.

-2. Wall-to-Wall Carpeting: If your staircase is unfinished or if you have very narrow stairs, you may want to consider installing carpet wall to wall on your steps.
+Wall-to-Wall Carpeting for Stairs: If your staircase is unfinished or if you have very narrow stairs, you may want to consider installing carpet wall to wall on your steps.
 This option covers each step fully and sometimes extends through the spindles and around the sides.
 Not all carpet constructions are suitable for this type of installation, so speak to one of our sales consultants if this is the stair installation method you prefer.

 STAIR RUNNER SIZE